mericdemirors/mangaDownloader/README.md

 # manga_downloader
-code to download chapters of manga from a specific website
+code to download chapters of manga from mangapanda as pdf and merge them